Today is

 The October issue of the Waikoloa Breeze newsletter has an article on the dedication of Aunty Mabel.

-8/19/2018 - THE FIRST LADY OF WAIKOLOA HONORED AT A NEW MEMORIAL AT THE ENTRANCE TO MEIPALA PLACE
+AUGUST 19, 2018 DEDICAATION OF NEW MEMORIAL AT THE ENTRANCE TO MEIPALA PLACE IN WAIKOLOA VILLAGE

 8/19/2018 - Family, friends, and residents of Waikoloa Village came together to honor Aunty Mabel Ishii on August 19.
 She was a legendary figure in the early days of the Waikoloa Village Association's development and evolution.